The Badger Cull (and why it’s wrong)

 Care for the Wild has been playing a leading role in opposing the cull, as part of Team Badger.
 Here’s just a few of the things we’ve done over the last few months:

 - Joining with the Badger Trust and HSI UK to appeal to the Bern Convention that the badger cull is illegal.
 See the full complaint and our press release

 - Slamming the cull on TV, radio including BBC News, ITV, Sky, Newsround, BBC Five Live, Radio Four and several national newspapers.
 See all our latest Badger Cull News – check out our Press Releases

 - Commenting on the decision to postpone a major roll out of the cull – see this Ecologist article

-- More peaceful Badger Army protests on the way – see our Badger Cull Protests page
+- Organising and supporting Badger Army protests around the country – 25 so far!
+See our Badger Cull Protests page

 - Working with Sky News to break a story proving that farmers have been illegally gassing badger setts

 - Revealing that a tiny proportion of the culled badgers would be tested to ensure they were killed humanely

 - De-bunking key pro-cull arguments, such as that the Republic of Ireland badger cull was ‘a success’

 - Working with the Sunday Times to show that meat infected with TB was being sold into the food chain